Brainchip-Inc/akida_examples/README.md

-# Online documentation
+# MetaTF documentation
+This repository holds the sources of the MetaTF documentation and examples.
-Please refer to the [online documentation](https://doc.brainchipinc.com/) for installation steps, user guides and APIs.
+Please refer to the [MetaTF online documentation](https://doc.brainchipinc.com/) for installation steps, user guides and APIs.

 # Building the documentation
 Documentation is based on [Sphinx](https://www.sphinx-doc.org/en/master/) and